Arriving in the UK

 The UKVI Compliance Team will email to invite you to an ID check session upon arrival at the University of Roehampton.
 When attending the ID Check session, you need to bring the following documents, as they will need to be verified and copied:

 - Visa/ BRP Card - Your Student visa(s) will only be valid for you to study here if it sponsored by The University of Roehampton and it shows our Sponsor Licence number (F1H3G2RW3)

 - Qualifications listed on your CAS (including English language test certificates)

-If you have a Tier 4 (General) Student visa issued for studying at another institution, you will need to apply to the Home Office to change your visa before you can complete your registration at The University of Roehampton.
+If you have a Student visa issued for studying at another institution, you will need to apply to the Home Office to change your visa before you can complete your registration at The University of Roehampton.
 We advise you do this well ahead of time.

 Circumstances in which the University will not permit a student to commence their studies:

-- Where a student holds a Tier 4 visa sponsored by another institution and has not made a new Tier 4 application using a University of Roehampton CAS
+- Where a student holds a Student visa sponsored by another institution and has not made a new Student visa application using a University of Roehampton CAS

 - Where a student has entered the UK as a tourist/visitor